 Model Legislation:The Compact for Balanced Budget consolidates everything in the Article V process into just two overarching pieces of legislation — one congressional resolution and one interstate compact joined by thirty-eight states.
 The model legislation below furnishes the nuts and bolts of this crucial reform vehicle.

 Click above to review the text of the proposed BBA.
 This is for easy reference only; the proposed BBA is already included in the model legislation below.
 The proposed BBA would define a balanced budget in common sense terms: cash-flow-out must match cash-flow-in.
 By definition, deficit spending would be out of balance and would be limited by a constitutionally-imposed debt limit.
 That debt limit would not be in the hands of Washington alone; it could be increased, but only with the approval of a majority of state legislatures.
 The amendment avoids a game of chicken over debt limit increases by requiring spending impoundments when borrowing reaches 98 percent of the debt limit.
-Finally, the amendment would quell fears of across-the-board tax increases by requiring any new income or sales tax to secure two-thirds approval of both houses of Congress, excepting measures that close loopholes or completely replace the income tax with an end-user sales tax.
+Finally, the amendment would quell fears of across-the-board tax increases by requiring any new income or sales tax to secure two-thirds approval of both houses of Congress, excepting measures that close loopholes or completely replace the income tax with an end-user sales tax, and leaving untouched tariffs and fees

 Click above for the model congressional resolution that consents to the Compact for a Balanced Budget and sets in motion the corresponding Article V amendment process.
 It should be sponsored and introduced by members of Congress.
 It is a “concurrent” resolution because it does not require Presidential approval.
 It is an “omnibus” resolution because it contains several legislative parts in a single act that completely fulfills Congress’ role in the state-initiated Article V process—from the consent to the compact, to the call for the convention, to the ultimate ratification referral of the proposed BBA.